keldrick-smith/cmsc315-discussions/unit6_hash_tables/README.md

 ## Discussion Board Reflection

-While completing this assignment, I learned more about how Python dictionaries work as hash tables and why they are useful for storing key-value pairs.
-A dictionary can quickly use a key to find the value connected to it instead of searching through every item one at a time.
-I also learned that dictionary keys must be unique, so assigning a new value to an existing key updates the value instead of creating a duplicate entry.
+While completing this assignment, I learned more about how Python dictionaries can be used like hash tables to store key-value pairs.
+Dictionaries make it possible to quickly find a value using its key, and keys must be unique.
+If an existing key is given a new value, the old value is updated instead of creating a duplicate.

-One challenge with hash tables is handling collisions.
-A collision happens when different keys are mapped to the same location in the hash table.
-Python handles these collisions internally, so when using a dictionary I do not have to manually decide where the item should be moved.
-Other hash table implementations can use methods such as chaining, linear probing, quadratic probing, or double hashing to handle collisions.
+One challenge I had was understanding how collisions are handled when different keys map to the same location in a hash table.
+I learned that Python handles these collisions internally, so I did not have to manage them myself in this program.

 A real-world example would be a restaurant reservation system.
-The restaurant could use a customer's name or reservation number as the key and store information such as the party size as the value.
-During busy hours, the system could quickly locate a customer's reservation instead of searching through every reservation one at a time.
+A customer's name or reservation number could be used as the key and the party size as the value.
+This would allow the restaurant to quickly find and update reservations during busy hours.
+Hash tables can perform insert, lookup, and delete operations in 0(1) average time, which makes them useful when information needs to be accessed quickly.

-The performance of the hash table also depends on how full the table becomes and how evenly the hash function distributes the keys.
-If too many items are stored in the same area, more collisions can occur and operations may take longer.
-A well-designed hash table can still provide O(1) average time for insert, lookup, and delete operations, which makes it useful for applications that need to find information quickly.